KaDerox/Axo-McLCE-ModLoader/README.md

 - Make mods using .dll files
 - Built-in autocompiler in the installer
 - AxoAPI in full development (Will allow for easier mod making using predefined API)
 - You don't need to download a new installer every time there is an update.
+You will need to download new installer only when there are major changes.
 The installer uses our API to download newest ModLoader builds!

 ## Installation
 You will need Visual Studio 2022 for autocompiler.
 Then clone repository of one of supported version of McLCE and in Visual Studio set Minecraft.Client as a startup project.